ITC SheTrades initiative: Connecting one million women to market by 2020.

 ITC is the joint agency of the World Trade Organization and the United Nations.
 ITC assists small and medium-sized enterprises in developing and transition economies to become more competitive in global markets, thereby contributing to sustainable economic development within the frameworks of the Aid-for-Trade agenda and the United Nations Global Goals.

-The purpose of the Women and Trade Programme is to increase the economic benefits business women in developing countries derive from their participation in international trade with a focus on key objectives:
+The purpose of the Empowering Women to trade Programme is to increase the economic benefits business women in developing countries derive from their participation in international trade with a focus on key objectives:

 - Increase the demand for goods and services supplied by women entrepreneurs;